DavisC0801/market_st_apartments/README.md

 ## Iteration 4

-Use TDD to update your Building class so that it responds to the following interaction pattern.
+Use TDD to add an `annual_breakdown` method to your Building class.
+This method should associate a renter name with the amount they pay in rent for the whole year.
 Note that the `annual_breakdown` method should ignore units with no renter.
+Your Building class should now respond to the following interaction pattern:

 ```ruby
 pry(main)> require './lib/building'